mattdsauce/simple-https-server/README.md

 # simple-https-server
 Simple Python Based HTTPS Server for localhost testing with Sauce Connect

-If you need to generate a new SSL certificate, use the following command:
+A self-signed SSL cert is included, but if you need to generate a new SSL certificate, use the following command:

 ```openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes```